Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

-After breakfast, you will be collected from your hotel in Arusha and set off towards Tarangire National Park for a full day’s game drive.
-The inspiring views of the Masai Steppe and the mountains to the south, make this safari to Tarangire a truly memorable experience.
-Tarangire is as well-known for its huge elephant population as it is for its striking baobab trees.
-It forms the center of an annual migratory cycle that includes up to 3,000 elephants, 25,000 wildebeest, and the 30,000 zebra that Tanzania is famous for.
+After breakfast, you will be collected from the hotel and set off towards Tarangire National Park for a full day’s game drives.
+The breath-taking views of the Maasai Steppe, and the mountains to the south, make a stop at Tarangire a truly memorable experience.
+Tarangire is as well known for its huge elephant population and baobab trees.
+It forms the centre of an annual migratory cycle that includes up to 3000 elephant, 25,000 wildebeest and 30,000 zebra.

 Transfer Time: ~3 hours